Gender Studies 2017 Speaker Series:

 The policing of women’s sexuality and, particularly, their reproductive capacity is arguably a centrepiece of patriarchy.
 Feminist criminology provides a unique site from which to explore the increasing political pressure in the United States to police girls’ and women’s bodies through the restriction of contraceptive and abortion services.
 A particular focus on the re-criminalisation of abortion in the United States provides a case study of the larger issue of the specific role of the criminal justice system in the enforcement of patriarchal privilege.
-This talk draws on an essay that appeared in a special issue of Women and Criminal Justice Policing Women’s Bodies: Law, Crime, Sexuality, and Reproduction, edited by the author.
+This talk given by Meda Chesney-Lind draws on an essay that appeared in a special issue of Women and Criminal Justice Policing Women’s Bodies: Law, Crime, Sexuality, and Reproduction, edited by the author.

 Meda Chesney-Lind is a feminist criminologist and an advocate for girls and women who come in contact with the criminal justice system.
-She is a professor of Women’s Studies at the University of Hawai‘i at Mānoa, and the incoming President for the American Society of Criminology.
+She is a Professor of Women’s Studies at the University of Hawai‘i at Mānoa, and the incoming President for the American Society of Criminology.

 12 October 2017